 Very few things take my breath away more than when I open a package that I’ve been waiting for with enthusiasm and find that the little item is no longer “perfect” due to poor packaging.
 What a let down!

 On this certain package, the box was large enough, the packaging well insulated the item but evidently the figurine was not centered within the box and the feet were pressed against the edge.
 It must have taken a severe hit just at the wrong place to have broken off the feet.
 I was hoping the item was insured but it wasn’t.
-All of the hours of work that went into this beautiful little figurine was quickly diminished due to the mishandling of an employee
+All of the hours of work that went into this beautiful little figurine was quickly diminished due to the mishandling of the person who boxed this figurine.

 I thought I would create an article that might help one or two of you when sending these expensive, yet breakable items through the mail services available.
 I just received a package this past Saturday that I had hoped to match my recently acquired Valentine Gift, Hum 387, only to find that the feet and base were detached from the rest of the beautiful little statue.